florinen/vsphere-provision-cluster/README.md

 	terraform apply -var-file $DATAFILE --auto-approve
 ```
-At the end you will need to source the bash_profile file or just simple logout and log back in:
+At the end you will need to source the bash_profile file or just simply logout and log back in:
 ```
 	source ~/.bash_profile
 ```